 Ever wonder how successful businesses market to different age groups?

-Each age group have their own unique values and beliefs which has to do with the generation they have been brought up in – but understanding this in an effort to reach specific targets for marketers, is most definitely a challenge.
+Each different age group has their own unique values and beliefs which has to do with the generation they have been brought up in – but understanding this in an effort to reach specific targets for marketers, is most definitely a challenge.

 On analysis of various generations ranging from Baby Boomers (born 1943-1964) to Generation Z (born 2001-2013), many interesting facts have emerged, which makes the daunting task of marketing to many generations at once, all the more bearable.